jpedro/jpedro.github.io/git-dd.md

 'deploy' is aliased to '!f(){ host=$(git config deploy.host); dir=$(git config deploy.dir); if [[ $host = '' ]] || [[ $dir = '' ]] ; then echo 'Git config deploy is not configured.'; return; fi; git pp; echo '\033[2m'; ssh -A $host 'cd '$dir' && git ff && git log -1'; echo '\033[0m' ;};f'
 ```

-That's quite a bit to process.
+That's quite a bit.
 Let's break it down.

 - The `!f() { ... ;};f` sets the git alias to call a shell command with
   an inline function `f`, that we call immediately.
 Inside it: